By Nassim Taleb

 Think of how domain specific outliers influence different distributions.

 If you average the weight of 100 random people, there is no person (alive) who can be added to the sample and weigh enough to significantly alter the average.
 If the average weight of 100 people is 75KG, an outlier weighing 200KG is barely going to move the needle.
 The same is true for calorie consumption.
-There is no day where you can eat enough calories to make you fat, nor is there one day where you can eat so insufficient an amount of calories to make you skinny.
+There is no day where you can eat enough calories to make you fat, nor is there one day where you can eat so insufficient a number of calories to make you skinny.
 These are domains of Mediocristan.

 Now imagine we take a sample of 100 people and calculate their average net worth.
 There are outliers alive (Jeff Bezos or Cristiano Ronaldo) who can totally distort your average making everyone else’s combined net worth look like a rounding error.

 There are domains subject to an outlier so extreme that it can completely distort the game for the rest.
 These domains are wealth, income, subscribers, deaths, size of planets, viruses, etc.